 GoDaddy is one fine company if I must say.
 It’s got the right shape, weight, features, design.
 Wait, that came out pretty wrong.
 What I was trying to say is that GoDaddy is a great hosting company.
+You can check that in this extensive GoDaddy review and make your own opinion about them.
 However, like certain companies (elppa), GoDaddy is just your average hamburger with an overpriced price.
 Sure, if you prefer reliability or credibility, GoDaddy is tough to beat.
 However, there many GoDaddy alternatives that you could consider that offer the same or even better performance for a lower price.
 Join me as I evaluate some of the top alternatives for GoDaddy.

 GoDaddy Alternatives: Hosting Edition